arafkhan03/multi-source-operational-events/README.md

 # Multi-Source Operational Data Platform

-> **A production-oriented data platform for a multi-regional fulfillment operator — integrating operational systems through CDC and event streaming, landing data for analytics, creating governed business models, and exposing trusted data to BI and AI applications.**
+> **A production-oriented data platform for a multi-regional fulfillment operator, integrating operational systems through CDC and event streaming, landing data for analytics, creating governed business models, and exposing trusted data to BI and AI applications.**

 ## 🧰 Tech Stack